mothenjoyer69/bc250-documentation/README.md

     echo c > /sys/devices/pci0000:00/0000:00:08.1/0000:01:00.0/pp_od_clk_voltage
     ```

+# Windows:
+- No.

 # Additional notes:
 - I have repeatedly recieved requests for help from people who have not read through this page correctly.
-These boards are extremely weird, and they have a LOT of quirks that need to be worked around.
-If a fix has been mentioned on this page, its almost 100% required for it to work properly.
-Please do not purchase one and expect it work like a typical desktop PC.
-No installer images will be provided, unless you want to build them.
-If so, let me know :)
+Please do not purchase these boards if any part of this page is confusing.
+These are not, and will not ever be, standard desktop boards, and expecting them to be is a stupid thing to do.
+- I have seen an alarming number of people I have personally helped out attempt to claim the information uncovered by Segfault as their own.
+You all suck, credit people properly.
+Many of these people also seem to fall under the above note.

 # Credits